Jakob-Lindstrom/svinabot/README.md

 Edit start_game.bat to your folder structure.

-Move and edit upload_game.bat to your SteamCMD folder.
+Move and edit update_game.bat to your SteamCMD folder.

 ## How to Use It